-The Pyro class from Team Fortress 2 wears a gas mask and speaks in an unintelligible muffled voice - one can occasionally make out what he is trying to say, such as when he calls out for a medic.
+The Pyro class from Team Fortress 2 wears a gas mask and speaks in an unintelligible muffled voice - one can occasionally make out what they are trying to say, such as when they call out for a medic.
 This is spoofed here and here.

 Q in Street Fighter III: Third Strike communicates only in odd groans and grunts.
 Whether he's being silenced by his steel mask or just can't talk intelligibly is unknown.